ScratchEverywhere/ScratchEverywhere/README.md

 Then it should be as simple as opening and starting the app from your Vita's LiveArea homescreen!

+### Get up and running for PS4

+Download the `scratch-ps4.pkg` file from the releases tab or [nightly build](https://nightly.link/ScratchEverywhere/ScratchEverywhere/workflows/nightly-ps4/main/Scratch%20Everywhere!%20PS4%20Nightly.zip), then install it using your preferred HEN, like GoldHEN, Mira, etc.

+Place your Scratch projects in `/data/scratch-ps4`, if the folder doesn't exist, create it.

+Then it should be as simple as opening the app on your PS4 from the XMB!

 ## Building

 In order to embed a Scratch project in the executable, you'll need to compile the source code.